marcpaq/b1fipl/README.md

 [Prolog](http://t3x.org/lisp64k/prolog.html) originally implemented by Ken Kahn, adapted by Nils M. Holm.

-[Tiny Prolog in OCaml](https://github.com/Naereen/Tiny-Prolog-in-OCaml-OneFile) is a tiny implementation of a small subset of the Prolog language, in OCaml, implemented by [Lilian Besson (@Naereen)](https://github.com/Naereen/)
+[Tiny Prolog in OCaml](https://github.com/Naereen/Tiny-Prolog-in-OCaml-OneFile) is an interpreter for a subset of Prolog, in OCaml, implemented by [Lilian Besson (@Naereen)](https://github.com/Naereen/)

 ## Honourable Mentions